-However, the odds are there will be a few bumps along the way no matter how prepared you are.
-It could be something as small as the flowers arriving a bit late, or maybe a minor mix up with what the caterers are serving.
+However, the odds are there will be a few bumps along the way, no matter how prepared you are.
+It could be something as small as the flowers arriving a bit late or a minor mix-up with what the caterers are serving.
 It could be something worse like equipment or power failure.
 Whatever happens, try not to worry.
-Below are our tips on what to do if anything at your event goes wrong:
+Below are our tips on what to do if anything at your event goes wrong.

-2. Stay in Control
+Stay In Control

-3. Bring Backup
+Bring Backup Equipment

-4. Have a Knowledgeable Staff
+Have Knowledgeable Staff